 Tara Mokhtari is a Persian-Australian writer (based both in Melbourne and New York) with a background as a playwright and was co-founder of the award winning Nineteenth Hole Productions.
 Her poems and articles have appeared in various journals, including VLAK, HEAT, and Cordite.
 Anxiety Soup is her first book of poetry.

-Timothy Morrell was born in Melbourne, but has spent long periods living overseas.
-He was formerly a curator at various Australian public galleries, and has also worked independently on exhibition projects in Australia, Asia and Europe.
+Timothy Morrell was born in Melbourne, but spent long periods living overseas.
+He was formerly a curator at various Australian public galleries, and also worked independently on exhibition projects in Australia, Asia and Europe.
 He began writing for travel magazines when he passed his use-by date as a contemporary art writer.
-He lives in Brisbane.

 Mandy Ord has long been part of the local underground comic community, producing a range of self-published mini comics as well as contributing to local and international anthologies.
 Her first graphic novel, Rooftops, was published by Finlay Lloyd in 2007.
 She published Sensitive Creatures with Allen and Unwin in 2011.
-She is working on a new book with Finlay Lloyd.
+NY was published in 2013.
 She lives in Melbourne.

 Wayne Strudwick grew up on farm in western New South Wales, studied optometry and now lives in Canberra with his wife and three children.
 His stories have appeared in Quadrant, WetInk, Westerly and Famous Reporter.
 He won the 2013 Voiceless Writing Prize.